-Whether you drive a soccer-mom mini-van, a car, truck, or SUV, make sure your kiddos are safe on the road before heading back to school.
+Whether you drive a soccer-mom mini-van, a car, truck, or SUV, make sure your kiddos are safe on the road.
 Their age, weight, height, and developmental level need to be considered when choosing the kind of child safety restraints (car seat) they need or even when they are ready to move to the front seat.

 Car Seat Safety by the Numbers: